Parenting a newborn can be confusing and exhausting - but a bit of assistance can make it all much easier.

 The weeks after your baby arrives are one of the most wonderful – and exhausting – times in most parents' lives.
 You'll have a lot of adjusting and learning to do, so don't feel ashamed to ask for some help!

 Family members can be a great source of support and knowledge, but if you don't have family nearby, there are several other ways to get some hands-on advice and assistance.

-A maternity nurse can either live in your home or visit for either days or nights, and tend to work short contracts of 6-8 weeks.
-A live in maternity nurse will be on duty 24 hours a day for between 5 or 6 days a week or will work 8-12 hour shifts, days or nights only.
-Most maternity nurses tend to be very experienced nannies, children’s nurses or midwives and will support you if breast or bottle feed and can advise on all aspects of baby care.
+A maternity nurse can either live in your home and be on duty 24 hours a day, 5 or 6 days a week, or work 8-12 hour shifts (days or nights).
+Most maternity nurses are very experienced nannies, children’s nurses or midwives; they will be able to support you in breast or bottle feeding, and advise on all aspects of baby care.

 - More help about the home

-- An extra pair of hands with twins or triplets
+- An extra pair of hands to help care for twins or triplets

 - Loss of privacy at a very special time

 Doula is a Greek word meaning “caregiver,” and a postnatal doula's mission is to support the whole family for the first few weeks of your baby's life, visiting your home for around 3 or 4 hours per day (or every other day) for up to 6 weeks.
 A doula will offer emotional and practical support, and help take care of your newborn so that you can get some rest.